A brief guide to breaking down legal jargon.

 Crown Prosecution Service (CPS)

 The Crown Prosecution Service.
 Born in 1984 out of a noble desire to centralise, streamline and inject consistency into the prosecutorial process.
-Has evolved, with the careful guidance of successive governments, into an underfunded hotbed of targets, management-speak, inefficiency and shortsightedness.
-Run by people with apparently little to no working knowledge of the criminal courts in practice.
+Responsible for the majority of prosecutions in the criminal courts.
+Desperately underfunded and understaffed following years of budget cuts.

 The first instance court for all criminal matters too serious for the magistrates‘ court.
 The traditional stomping ground of the criminal barrister.